cccbr/belfryupkeep/content/docs/020-permissions/index.md

 ### Scotland

-[Guidance (pdf download)](https://pub-prod-sdk.azurewebsites.net/api/file/7b83a87d-21ab-4749-b014-ab0c0114bca6) is available on the operation of the Ecclesiastical Exemption in Scotland.
+Historic Environment Scotland provide [guidance (pdf download)](static/ecclesiastical-exemption-guide.pdf) on the operation of the Ecclesiastical Exemption in Scotland.

 ### Wales